-The Partnership will continue to work with representatives of Parentable and Moray Disability Forum on the draft and finalised Masterplan to discuss and identify accessibility issues which need to be addressed.
+The Partnership will continue to work with representatives of Parentable and Moray Disability Forum to discuss and identify accessibility issues which need to be addressed.
 The aim is to make the City Centre as easy to move around as possible.
-Some key improvements identified in the draft Masterplan include;
+Some key improvements identified in the Masterplan include;

-- Considering removal of the bridge between Northport and Cooper Park and replacing it with a surface level crossing and associated traffic calming - Reviewing the position of existing crossings and the possibility of new/ relocated crossings for future provision. - Introducing inclusive play equipment in the Cooper Park play area - Investigating inclusive boats for use in Cooper Park pond - Introducing points of interest throughout Cooper Park for people of all abilities - Improving path surfaces in Cooper Park - Proposing all ability toilet provision in Cooper Park and City Centre car parks - Investigating new active travel connection from New Elgin over the railway line
+- Considering replacement of the bridge between Northport and Cooper Park. - Reviewing the position of existing crossings and the possibility of new/ relocated crossings for future provision. - Introducing inclusive play equipment in the Cooper Park play area - Investigating inclusive boats for use in Cooper Park pond - Introducing points of interest throughout Cooper Park for people of all abilities - Improving path surfaces in Cooper Park - Proposing all ability toilet provision in Cooper Park and in the City Centre - Investigating new active travel connection from New Elgin over the railway line